For Artists and Creatives on Instagram: Don’t waste your captions.

-Many of the artists I work with in my consulting sessions feel a struggle with writing good conversation starting captions, but I promise it does get easier with time.
-You don’t have to be a comedian, have perfect grammar, be a story teller, or have yourself figured out in order to start a conversation on social media.
+Many of the artists I work with in my consulting sessions struggle with writing good conversation-starting captions, but I promise it does get easier with time.
+You don’t have to be a comedian, have perfect grammar, be a storyteller, or have yourself figured out in order to start a conversation on social media.
 You just have to be you and put yourself out there.
 One random little story or thought at a time.

 When nobody responds to a caption you spent a bunch of time on, don’t get discouraged.
 Keep doing your thing every day and the persistence will pay off.
-Or just make time lapse videos of your art.
-Those are inherently engaging 😉 If your visuals can compensate for sub-par captions, then you can still find a lot of success on social media.
+Or just make time-lapse videos of your art.
+Those are already engaging.
+If your visuals can compensate for sub-par captions, then you can still find a lot of success on social media.
 You don’t have to be great at everything.

 P.S.
 You probably know by now that I am here to help artists with these posts.
 If you need help with your online branding, Instagram account, or just want a creative accountability coach, then check out my consulting services.
 You can easily add a session to my online calendar now.